BeardedTinker/Home-Assistant_Config/README.md

 If you want to get in touch, you can always find me on Discord Server - [BeardedHome](https://discord.gg/HkxDRN6)

-Also, if you have time you can try and join me while streaming and there shoul dbe at lest one stream each month!
+Also, if you have time you can try and join me while streaming and there should be at lest one stream each month!

 ### Hardware

-Heart of my smart home is Home Assistant running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+).
+Heart of my smart home is Home Assistant running in Virtual Machine on [Synology DSM920+](https://www.synology.com/en-us/products/DS920+) on DSM version 6.2.4.

 Plugged in Synology is Zigbee USB CC2652RB stick from [slae.sh](https://slae.sh/projects/cc2652/) with Zigbee2mqtt firmware from Koenkk.